cyscale/cyscale.com/src/markdown/blog/2021-11-24-cnapp-a-mix-of-cspm-cwpp.md

 Some CSPMs have cutting edge-technology in place and can already give you some of the features promised by the CNAPP.

-This is the case of Cyscale Cloud Platform, the solution that offers advanced visibility, but more importantly, gives you context so you can better prioritize.\
+This is the case of [Cyscale Cloud Security Platform](https://cyscale.com), the solution that offers advanced visibility, but more importantly, gives you context so you can better prioritize.\
 The [Security Knowledge Graph](https://cyscale.com/products/security-knowledge-graph/)™ built within the platform may reveal, for example, that one of the resources usually reported to have a high-security risk, is not as vulnerable as it seems.
 (Let's think about a VM that has unencrypted disks attached, but is not being used in a production environment, or is not externally accessible from the internet).\
 This type of approach can make you realize that you need a more advanced risk analysis and a look beyond the classic list of logs, where the vulnerable components are reported without taking into consideration the bigger picture.